appsmithorg/appsmith-docs/website/docs/packages/tutorial/create-js-module.md

 </div>

-1. Open your **App** from the homepage and ensure that both the app and modules share the same workspace.
+1. Create or open an existing **App** from the homepage and ensure that both the app and modules share the same workspace.

 2. Drag a Table widget and connect it to **Users** datasource to fetch and convert date data.